-Delivery service set allows you to create delivery services such as the Internet, Intranet, and so on.
-These delivery services are defined at a global level and applied to WAN links in individual sites, as applicable.
+Delivery service set allows you to configure delivery services such as the Internet, Intranet, IPsec, and LAN GRE.
+The delivery services are defined at a globally and applied to WAN links at individual sites, as applicable.
 Each WAN link can apply all or a subset of relevant services, and setup relative shares of bandwidth (%) among all the delivery services.
 Virtual Path service is available on all the links by default.
-The other services can be added on a need basis.
+The other services can be added on need basis.

-Navigate to the customer configuration dashboard.
-Go to Configuration > Delivery Service Set.
+To configure services, in the customer configuration page, navigate to Configuration > Delivery Service Set > Service Configuration.

 An internet service is created by default.
 The branch traffic uses the transit sites to reach the internet.

 Click Add Service and select a Service Type.
 Depending on the add-on delivery service that you would like to create, choose the required service type, and proceed with the configuration.

 Internet Service definition is made available by default as part of the Delivery service set.
 You can configure the route cost and transit sites.

 You can add sites as Internet transit sites to enable Internet access to the sites that do not have direct Internet connectivity.

 Each transit site can be assigned a route cost.
 The sites with internet service available will access the internet directly since the direct route would be the lowest cost routing path.
 Sites without internet service can route to the internet through the configured transit sites.
 When the internet transit sites are configured, routes to the internet through these transit sites automatically get pushed to all the sites.

 For example, if San Francisco and New York are configured as internet transit sites.
 Routes to the internet via San Francisco and New York automatically get pushed to all the sites.